kg4ydw/noacli/documentation/Readme.md

 performance and memory, but can be adjusted in settings.
 Setting either of these numbers to 0 allows infinite data kept.
 (Use at your own risk!)

+If you have a file that is being rewritten from the start or a command you want to periodically rerun, you can use options in the watch menu (or the`--autorefresh` option, below) to get updates on demand or time interval, similar to the cli watch command.

 By default, within the shell, qtail is followed by possible options and a command.
 There is no space between the option and its